dcycle/docker-drupal/README.md

 * **9php8**: The latest Drupal 9 image with PHP 8 and Composer 2, rebuilt Wednesdays.
 * **7.YYYY-MM-DD-HH-MM-SS-UTC**: A Drupal 7 image frozen in time.
 * **7**: The latest Drupal 7 image, rebuilt Wednesdays.

-### Experimental tags

 * **9php8-fpm-alpine.YYYY-MM-DD-HH-MM-SS-UTC**: A Drupal 9 image with PHP 8 and Composer 2, with FPM on Alpine, frozen in time.
 * **9php8-fpm-alpine**: A Drupal 9 image with PHP 8 and Composer 2, with FPM on Alpine.

+### Experimental tags

+* **9php8-fpm-alpine-dev.YYYY-MM-DD-HH-MM-SS-UTC**: A Drupal 9 image with PHP 8 and Composer 2, with FPM on Alpine, with opcache disabled and Xdebug installed, frozen in time.
+* **9php8-fpm-alpine-dev**: A Drupal 9 image with PHP 8 and Composer 2, with FPM on Alpine, with opcache disabled and Xdebug installed.

 Other tags, including PHP 8, and Drupal 9 on PHP 7, are deprecated.